Aetherius Society: Belief and activities

 As in other New Age religions, alternative medicine, spiritual healing, yoga, and dowsing are also accepted and practised by the Aetherius Society.
-It has also launched initiatives against pollution and nuclear power, and generally identifies with the ideals of the Green Movement.
+It has also launched initiatives against pollution and nuclear power, and generally identifies with the ideals of the Green movement.
 However, the society believes that environmental and societal problems are only symptoms of a much larger spiritual problem that, once solved, would cure all other problems.
-This is the 'spiritual energy crisis'.
-King designed many items of equipment intended to contain and redirect 'spiritual energy' for such purposes.
+This is the "spiritual energy crisis".
+King designed many items of equipment intended to contain and redirect so-called spiritual energy for such purposes.

 Probably the best known of these is the "Spiritual Energy Battery".
 Its precise design and composition are not in the public domain.
-Its purpose is to hold a 'charge of spiritual energy for an indefinite period'.
-When connected to a "Spiritual Energy Radiator" (again designed by King), it can be 'discharged'.
-'Spiritual workers' pray, chant mantras, and 'focus the energy' into the battery where it is 'stored'.
-The society's belief is that in times of crisis the energy can be released in a concentrated form and manipulated by cooperating Masters to the area in need.
+Its purpose is to hold a "charge of spiritual energy for an indefinite period".
+When connected to a "Spiritual Energy Radiator" (again designed by King), it can be "discharged".
+"Spiritual workers" pray, chant mantras, and "focus the energy" into the battery in which it is supposedly stored.
+The society believes that, in times of crisis, energy can be released in a concentrated form and manipulated by cooperating Masters to the area in need.
 King named this activity "Operation Prayer Power".
-The Aetherius Society claims that under the guidance of the Cosmic Masters and with the aid of Spiritual Energy Batteries, they have prevented wars, and relieved the effects of natural disasters.
+The Aetherius Society claims that under the guidance of the Cosmic Masters, and with the aid of Spiritual Energy Batteries, they have prevented wars and relieved the effects of natural disasters.
 King taught that these spiritual exercises help to prevent worldly destruction.

-To help with this, the Aetherius Society regularly engages in "Spiritual Pushes" in which they pray and meditate to draw Prana to Earth from an orbiting spaceship known as "Satellite Number Three" which increases the amount of spiritual energy available.
+To help with this, the Aetherius Society regularly engages in "Spiritual Pushes," in which they pray and meditate to draw prana to Earth from an orbiting spaceship known as "Satellite Number Three," thereby increasing the amount of spiritual energy available.
 They claim that this satellite is shielded from telescopes and radar.
-In "Operation Starlight", between the years 1958 and 1961, King and various members climbed eighteen mountains throughout the world, so that the mountains could be 'spiritually charged' by the Cosmic Masters using King as the link.
-Members often make pilgrimages to these mountains where they have painted the movement's symbol, believing they receive more power than they can send out to the world through prayer.
-They believe that service to mankind is the most essential yoga or religion in the modern day.
+In "Operation Starlight", between the years 1958 and 1961, King and various members climbed eighteen mountains throughout the world, so that the mountains could be "spiritually charged" by the Cosmic Masters using King as the link.
+Members often make pilgrimages to these mountains, where they have painted the movement's symbol, believing they receive more power than they can send out to the world through prayer.
+They believe that service to humankind is the most essential yoga or religion in the modern day.

-King is now regarded by the Aetherius Society as an Avatar and Cosmic Master, though he did not make any claim to being either in his lifetime.
+The Aetherius Society now regards King as an avatar and Cosmic Master.
+However, he did not make any claim to being either in his lifetime.
 The Aetherius Society also believes that King was the only person in the society to receive mental transmissions.